-Calculus: differentiation and integration of polynomials including fractional and negative powers (but not integration of 1/x).
+Calculus: differentiation and integration of polynomials including fractional and negative powers.
 Differentiation as finding the slope of a curve, and the location of maxima, minima and points of inflection.
 Integration as the reverse of differentiation and as finding the area under a curve.
 Simplifying integrals by symmetry arguments.

 Physics: knowledge of elementary physics will be assumed.
 Questions may require the manipulation of mathematical expressions in a physical context.